OUR BLOG

 Teamwork in Harmony

-The Harmony Choir is made of a diverse mix of parents, kids, and admins who are grouped by vocal range regardless of age.
-Despite there being a large age gap between the oldest and youngest member, the cohort still feels like a tight-knit family.
+The Harmony Choir consists of a diverse mix of parents, kids, and admins who are grouped by vocal range regardless of age.
+Despite the large age gap between the oldest and youngest members, the cohort still feels like a tight-knit family.
+“It feels like we’re on a team,” explains Miss Michelle.
+“When rehearsal goes well, everyone is happy.
+When it doesn’t, we laugh about it and work to come back better.”

-Students meet every Saturday,and dive right into stretches and vocal warm-ups, followed by practice of their showcase arrangements.
-With a genuine sense of community building, passion, and effort; harmony is an easily achievable goal.
-Members alsoput in the work at home and arrive to practice ready to contribute individually
+Working towards the showcase takes effort outside of classes.
+Everyone puts in the work at home and arrives ready to contribute individually.
+Students meet every Saturday to dive right into stretches and vocal warm-ups, followed by rehearsal of their showcase arrangements.
+With a genuine sense of community building, passion, and effort, harmony is an easily achievable goal.

 A Teacher's Ambition